zzsun777/cpp_multithreaded_order_matching_engine/README.md

 ===========================================================================

-**Server parameters and running the matching engine :** The engine executable looks for "ome.ini" file.
+**7. Server parameters and running the matching engine :** The engine executable looks for "ome.ini" file.
 Here is the list of things you can set :

 		- FILE_LOGGING_ENABLED							enables/disables logging
 		- CONSOLE_OUTPUT_ENABLED						enables/disables output to stdout